 Does the Employee Retention Credit have to be paid back?

-No. The ERC is not a loan like the Paycheck Protection Program.
+No. It's not a loan like the Paycheck Protection Program.
 It’s a fully refundable tax credit that employers can claim against applicable employment taxes.

 Are the benefits of the Employee Retention Credit the same for large and small employers?

-Businesses of any size can claim the ERC.
-However, large employers can only claim the ERC for employee wages and health care insurance premiums paid while employees weren’t working due to a pandemic-related shutdown.
+Businesses of any size can claim the employee retention credit.
+However, large employers can only claim it for employee wages and health care insurance premiums paid while employees weren’t working due to a pandemic-related shutdown.

 For the ERC, a large employer is: